raspberrypilearning/python-web-server-with-flask/en/step_4.md

 Next, you'll modify your existing routes to return a full HTML web page rather than just simple text.

-The HTML web page will be created from a **template**, this which holds the static content of the page and you will see later how to insert data into the template to create a dynamic page.
+The HTML web page will be created from a **template** that holds the static content of the page.
+You'll later learn how to insert data to create a dynamic version of the page.

 --- task ---